Canada is a huge country and the easiest and most flexible way to explore it is by car.

 Buying a car in Canada

-I would strongly recommend buying a car in Canada if you are able to.
+I would strongly recommend buying a car in Canada if you can.
 The freedom that a vehicle offers in this huge country is amazing!
-You can easily pick up a decent mid to late 1990s car for around $2000 (or less, depending on where you are in the country).

 Our experience buying cars in British Canada

-Seven years after moving to Canada, we have owned exactly five vehicles:
+10+ years after moving to Canada, we have owned exactly six vehicles:

 Searching for a car to buy in Canada